Is your house bursting with toys? Get your kids involved in the decluttering process. With these five simple steps get

 Before the holidays, try proactively resolving toy chaos WITH your kids.

-Here are five tips for getting kids to willingly donate toys:
+Here are five steps for getting kids to willingly donate toys:

 Reserve the book Too Many Toys from your local library or order it on Amazon right now.
 This book is a great ice-breaker to help your children understand why you want to donate some of their toys.
 Shannon’s stories are always humorous, the watercolor illustrations are lovely, and his books are written in a way that both you and your child will enjoy.

 Tell your child how excited you are that the holidays are coming.
-Talk about how lucky you are are to have people in your lives who love you.
+Talk about how lucky you are to have people in your lives who love you.

-Ask your child, “Who do you think is going to give you Christmas presents this year?”
+Ask your kiddo, “Who do you think is going to give you Christmas presents this year?”
 Let them ramble on for a bit.

 4. Shift to empathy.